• Skip to main content

 2. Homemade cinnamon muffins are made with simple ingredients, you probably already have everything in your pantry, so there’s no need for a special trip to the store.

-3. They are versatile.
+3. Like my Raspberry White Chocolate Muffins, they are versatile.
 Enjoy them warm with a cup of coffee, pack them in lunchboxes for a sweet treat for your kids, or serve them for a simple dessert.

 Ingredient notes: